 We have historically outsourced all of the research and clinical development for our programs under a master services agreement with Biohaven Pharmaceuticals, Inc. ("BPI").
-As a result of providing services under this agreement, BPI was profitable during the three months ended March 31, 2024 and 2023, and BPI is subject to taxation in the United States.
-As such, in each reporting period, the tax provision includes the effects of the results of operations of BPI.
+As a result of providing services under this agreement, BPI was profitable during the three and nine months ended September 30, 2024 and 2023.
+A similar arrangement is also in place for our subsidiary, Biohaven Biosciences Ireland Limited ("BBIL") also operates under a similar arrangement.
+Both Companies are subject to taxation in the US and Ireland, respectively.
+As such, in each reporting period, the tax provision includes the effects of the results of operations of BPI and BBIL.

-At March 31, 2024 and December 31, 2023, we continued to maintain a full valuation allowance against our net deferred tax assets, comprised primarily of research and development tax credit carryforwards and net operating loss carryforwards, based on management's assessment that it is more likely than not that the deferred tax assets will not be realized.
+At September 30, 2024 and December 31, 2023, we continued to maintain a full valuation allowance against our net deferred tax assets, comprised primarily of research and development tax credit carryforwards and net operating loss carryforwards, based on management's assessment that it is more likely than not that the deferred tax assets will not be realized.